harperh0/work1/README.md

 ### Web Page Creation

 The project features the creation of a dynamic web page incorporating interactive maps.
-HTML was the foundation, with coding efficiency optimized through the use of EJS (Embedded JavaScript) for templating.
+HTML was the foundation, with coding efficiency optimised through the use of EJS (Embedded JavaScript) for templating.

 ## Technologies Used